ViXiVTech/Wordpress-PWA-Pro/readme.txt

 ### What's in the box

-Here are the current features of Super Progressive Web Apps:
+Here are the current features of PWA Pro:

 * Generate a manifest for your website and add it to the head of your website.
 * Set the application icon for your Progressive Web App.